Wiki · Concept · Last reviewed June 25, 2026

 Model Weight Security

-Model weight security is the protection of an AI model's learned parameters from theft, leakage, tampering, uncontrolled release, and unauthorized deployment.
-For frontier systems, weights are not only files.
-They are compressed capability, intellectual property, and potentially a governance boundary.
+Model weight security is the protection of an AI model's trained parameters and runnable model artifacts from theft, leakage, tampering, unsafe loading, uncontrolled release, and unauthorized deployment.
+It treats a checkpoint as both a software supply-chain asset and a governance boundary.

 Definition

-Model weight security is the set of controls used to protect those weights across storage, training, evaluation, deployment, backup, employee access, vendor access, and release decisions.
+Model weight security is the set of controls used to protect those artifacts across storage, training, evaluation, deployment, backup, employee access, vendor access, model hubs, and release decisions.
+It includes confidentiality, integrity, availability, provenance, and release authority.
 It overlaps with ordinary cybersecurity, trade-secret protection, supply-chain security, insider-risk management, and AI governance, but it has distinct stakes because copying the artifact may copy the capability.

 Why Weights Matter